denosaurabh/mod26/README.md

 Library of over 25+ cryptography algorithms ranging from classical to modern.

-Helpful for students & beginners who want to a minimal headstart- implementation of different ciphers & encryptions.
+Helpful for students & beginners who want a minimal headstart- implementation of different ciphers & encryptions.

 This project was coded while I was reading the book -